martinhbramwell/Meteor-CI-Tutorial/Tutorial02_VersionControlInTheCloud/concatenatedSlides.MD

 ## Version Control In The Cloud

-These scripts will get you started easily with Meteor package development, testing, documenting, logging, code style linting and continuous integration.
+These scripts will get you started easily with Meteor package development, testing, documenting, logging, code style linting and continuous deployment.

 The previous script, 'Tutorial01_PrepareTheMachine.sh', set up necessary preconditions for the remaining scripts, (basically all tasks that require root access).